Ghostff/Session/README.md

 ```php
 $session->flash->message('invalid 1', 'invalid 2');
 ```
-With the above `invalid 1` will disptach on first load/reload and  `invalid 2` on second.
+With the above `invalid 1` will disptached on first load/reload and  `invalid 2` on second.